vzaliva/coq/dev/doc/typeclass_caching.md

 * Persistently save and load the cache
 * Do not cache failures due to hint cut.
 * Debug command to examine the cache?
+* Add test cases for caching to testsuite/output

 # Problems #

 * In `tc_cache_entry_cmp` call to `Evarutil.eq_constr_univs_test` causes exception: `Anomaly: Universe Foo.N undefined.` One possible problem is that `eq_constr_univs_test` defined that *"The universe constraints in [sigma2] are assumed to be an extention of those in [sigma1]"*.
 In caching this is not the case.
 In such situation comparison should always fail without excepion. (or use `eq_constr_nounivs`)
-* Current caching is sub-optimal in case when several tactics are tried and all of them fails.